Refining BlueBox for Reliability and Scalability

 Impact

-This issue alone generated 3+ support inquiries per day, creating avoidable operational overhead and eroding user trust.
+This issue alone generated 3+ support inquiries per day, creating avoidable operational overhead and unnecessary resident frustration.

 Confirming intent before completion